linn-guo/linn-guo.github.io/2025/zeno1/index.md

  Thus
 $$\lim_{n\to\infty} T_n = \frac{1}{v} \lim_{n\to\infty} S_n =  \frac{D}{v}\lim_{n\to\infty}  \sum_{k=1}^n \frac{1}{2^k} = \frac{D}{v}.$$

-Hence even though you “divide into infinitely many times or steps,” the total time is finite, namely D/v.
-You arrive at B at time T = D/v.
+Hence even though you “divide into infinitely many times or steps,” the total time is finite, namely $D/v$.
+You arrive at B at time $T = D/v$.

 ### Tips
 Thus the paradox is resolved: infinite subdivision does not force infinite time, because each successive distance moved forward gets smaller and smaller, making the time contributions shrink to zero.